ustwo/US2MapperKit/README.md

 }
 ```

-Let's assuming we want to store the user's full name as a single property.
-The transformer implementation below take in a user's first name, and last name, as an array, and transform them in a single full name property value before being returned, and assigned.
+Assuming the need to store the user's full name as a single property, the transformer implementation below take in a user's first name, and last name, as a parsed dictionary of strings keyed accordingly to the property mapping defined. and transform them in a single full name property value before being returned, and assigned.

 **US2TransformerProtocol Implementation**

 ```
+let firstNameKey    = "first_name"
+let lastNameKey     = "last_name"

 public class US2FullNameValueTransformer : US2TransformerProtocol {

-    public func transformValues(inputValues : [AnyObject]?) -> AnyObject? {
+    public func transformValues(inputValues : Dictionary<String, AnyObject>?) -> AnyObject? {
-        var outputString : String = ""
+        var fullNameString : String = ""

-        if let inputArray = inputValues as?
-[String] {
+        if let componentDictionary = inputValues as?
+Dictionary<String, String> {

-            for string in inputArray {
+            if let firstName = componentDictionary[firstNameKey] {
-                outputString += string
+                fullNameString += firstName
-                outputString += " "
             }

+            if fullNameString.isEmpty == false { fullNameString += " " }

+            if let lastName = componentDictionary[lastNameKey] {
+                fullNameString += lastName
             }

-        if outputString.isEmpty { return nil }
-        return outputString
         }

+        if fullNameString.isEmpty { return nil }

+        return fullNameString
     }
+}
 ```

-To implement the transformer as part of the model mapping, observe how the **key** property has become an array, and takes in multiple values to transform in to a fullName property.
+To implement the transformer as part of the model mapping, observe how the **key** property in the mapping has become an array, and takes in multiple values to transform in to a fullName property.
+To use the custom transformer created aboce, add the **transformer** key to the property mapping defining the trasnformer class to use.

 **User.plist**
 <br/>